Best Car-Buying Sites Online for Free New Car Quotes

 4) Why is the Dealer Asking a Bunch of Questions

-You may be asked further questions through email before receiving a quote.
-Tell them the only thing you’re interested in at this time is the lowest price they will sell the car for, with any dealer fees included, also known as the drive-out price.
+You may be asked further questions via email before receiving a quote.
+Tell them you’re only interested in the lowest price they will sell the car for, with any dealer fees included, also known as the drive-out price.

 This does not happen very often.
 The dealer is attempting to get some information from you (engagement) before giving you a price.
 They believe if they can get a conversation going, they have a better chance of you coming into the dealership before giving you a price.

-If a dealer contacts you for any reason, make sure you tell them you’re currently working with several dealerships and waiting for the one that respects you by providing the information you’ve requested.
-This puts additional pressure on them to discount the car much more to get your business.
+If a dealer contacts you for any reason, tell them you’re working with several dealerships and waiting for the one that respects you by providing the information you’ve requested.
+This will pressure them to discount the car even more for your business.

 5) What if I’m Presented With Other Offers?

-Suppose the dealer tries to control the conversation by bringing up subjects like trading in a car, warranty, cash down, financing, or anything other than the price quote you’re requesting.
-Let him know you’re not interested in discussing anything other than the free quote you asked for.
+Suppose the dealer tries to control the conversation by bringing up subjects like trading in a car, warranty, how much cash down, financing, or anything other than the price quote you’re requesting.
+Let him know you’re not interested in discussing anything besides the free price quote.

-Again, the only thing you want from them now is their drive-out price on the car you requested.
+Again, the only thing you want from them now is their drive-out price on the requested car.

-Car-Buying Tip – If a dealer contacts you for any reason, tell them you’re working with several dealerships in the area and waiting for the one that gives you the best price.
-This puts additional pressure on them to discount the car much more to get your business.
+Car-Buying Tip: If a dealer contacts you for any reason, tell them you’re working with several dealerships in the area and waiting for the one that gives you the best price.
+This will pressure them to discount the car even more for your business.

 If you’re happy with the lowest price, you’ve been quoted.
 Your next step should be to arrange auto financing before contacting the dealership.
-Having a pre-approved car loan already in place will keep you from being taken advantage of and help to negotiate a better deal when dealing with a dealership’s finance department.
+A pre-approved car loan will prevent you from being taken advantage of and help you negotiate a better deal with the dealership’s finance department.

 Additional Tips About the Best Online Car-Buying Sites